electron-react-boilerplate/electron-react-boilerplate/README.md

 ## Externals

-If you use any 3rd party libraries which can't be built with webpack, you must list them in your `webpack.config.base.js`：
+If you use any 3rd party libraries which can't or won't be built with webpack, you must list them in your `webpack.config.base.js`：

 ```javascript
 externals: [